ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 What is included?

-We arrived kit ASUS ROG Zephyrus SGX502GW with power supply, power cable, documentation, and a metal “designer” from which you can assemble the ROG logo.
-In the commercial samples there will be options for complete sets with a backpack, an external webcam (the laptop has no built-in one) and a Gladius II mouse in different combinations.
+ASUS ROG Zephyrus S kit arrived to usGX502GW with power supply, power cable, documentation and a metal “construction set” from which you can assemble the ROG logo.
+Commercial samples will have configuration options with a backpack, an external webcam (the laptop does not have a built-in one) and a Gladius II mouse in various combinations.

 </ img>